GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 ### Beginner tutorials {: #tutorials }

-The following step-by-step tutorials cover some common Chrome extension use cases.
+The following tutorials cover some common Chrome extension use cases.
 In addition, these extensions improve your experience while browsing the extension and Chrome Web store documentation pages.